This page last updated: 15 January 2007

 "windward"

-The name was used to refer to the combined districts Koolauloa and Koolaupoko comprising all of windward Oahu and also is given to the mountain range separating Honolulu and Central Oahu from windward Oahu, but I have found no village by this name.
-Probably this reference is to a postal agency somewhere on windward Oahu.
+The name refers to the combined districts of Koolauloa and Koolaupoko, comprising all of windward Oahu, and also applies to the mountain range separating Honolulu and Central Oahu from windward Oahu.
+I have found no village by this name.
+The reference to “Koolau” as some form of postal facility probably was to an 1860s era letter box located somewhere in windward Oahu.

 Kualoa, Koolaupoko District